-But there is a whole world in the field of communication that no teacher on the planet will ever show you in class.
+But there is a whole world in the field of communication that you are unlikely to encounter in class.

 It’s the world of hand gestures: apparently senseless, agitated movements which can involve hands, arms, and even facial expressions and shaking of the head.

 You might have noticed this during your last visit to the delicious pizzeria at the corner, or from some of your Italian friends, without really wondering about it.